 The Samsung Odyssey G7 is good for HDR gaming, mainly due to its amazing gaming performance.
 It has a 240Hz refresh rate, FreeSync support, an outstanding response time, and incredibly low input lag.
 Sadly, HDR content doesn't look all that different from SDR because it doesn't get bright enough in HDR to truly bring out highlights.

 The Samsung Odyssey G7 is a modern-looking gaming monitor with an aggressive curve.
 Its body is all black with controllable RGB lighting on the bottom bezel and a ring on the back.
+If you want a VA monitor without a curved screen, check out the LG 32GN650-B.

 The Samsung Odyssey G7 has a V-shaped stand, so you can still place objects in front of it.
 It has a fairly big footprint, so you need some space on your desk, and overall, the stand supports the monitor well.